ugate/sqler/jsdocp/tutorial/1-manual.md

 #### 💧 Read/Write Streams <ins id="streams"></ins>:
 [Streaming](https://nodejs.org/api/stream.html) is a useful technique for reading/writting a large number of records and is very similar to normal reads/writes using the [`stream` option](global.html#SQLERExecOptions).
 The value set on `execOpts.stream` will indicate to the underlying database dialect that the desired batch size for executions should match that of the `stream` value.
 Just keep in mind that there is a balance between the batch size stored in memory that accumulates until the `stream` threshold is met, and the total number of executions for all batches.
 So, it's a good practice to use smaller `stream` batch values to keep a smaller memory footprint.
 But, large enough that minimize round trips to the dialect backend.

-During write streaming, it's possible to capture the the written meta results for a given `stream` batch.
-Simply, listen for the `typedefs.EVENT_STREAM_WRITTEN_BATCH` event on the desired writable stream returned by the execution (see example below).
-The array of batch values should reflect the results of the written executions when they are supported by the dialect.
+During read or write streaming, it's possible to capture the the data that is being read or written for a given `stream` batch.
+Simply, listen for the `typedefs.EVENT_STREAM_BATCH` event on the desired readable or writable stream returned by the execution (see example below).
+The array of batch values should reflect either the read records or results of the written executions (e.g. like _rows affected_).

 Example reads:
 ```js